isomerpages/nlb-biblioasia/_apr-2009/A View from the Top: Williams Hunt Aerial Photograph Collection.md

 Williams-Hunt is often cited for his pioneering work in locating both archaeological and ethnological sites from the air in Malaysia, Thailand and Australia.
 Although he had written only nine articles from 1946 to 1952 and mostly brief ones, he was regarded as a pioneer of scientific air photography.
 (Fagg, 1953, p.
 8; Moore, 1984, p.
 99)

 Williams-Hunt was appointed as the Adviser on Aborigines and later as acting Director of Museums for the Federation of Malaya.
 (Bradford, 1953, p.
 175).
 Interestingly, he had helped the British Museum collect aboriginal material culture, and had sent rare orchids to the Singapore Botanical Gardens and zoological specimens to the Raffles Museum.
 He had also assisted in the re-construction of the Kuala Lumpur National Museum that was demolished during the war.
 (Fagg, 1953, p.
 8; Moore, 1984, p.
-99 & 100; *The Straits Times*, June 13, 1953, p.
+99 &amp; 100; *The Straits Times*, June 13, 1953, p.
 1)

 On June 3, 1953, Williams-Hunt was in Tapah, Perak to attend the wedding of his wife’s sister when he met with a fatal accident.
 He was crossing a wooden bridge when a rotten timber gave way and he fell.
 The bamboo pole supporting the bridge pierced him.
 Eight days after the accident, he passed away in Batu Gajah hospital, leaving behind a wife and three-week-old son named Anthony.
 (Moore, 1984, p.
 100).
 The man who endeared himself to the aborigines and who was known affectionately among them as “Tuan Jangot” (Mr Beard) was buried in his wife’s jungle village near Tapah, according to Semai rites. (*The Straits Times*, June 13, 1953, p.
 1; *The Straits Times*, June 15, 1953, p.
 1)